JaredSchwartz/RuleMiner.jl/README.md

 [^3]: Han, Jiawei, Jian Pei, and Yiwen Yin.
 “Mining Frequent Patterns without Candidate Generation.”
 SIGMOD Rec.
 29, no. 2 (May 16, 2000): 1–12. https://doi.org/10.1145/335191.335372.

 [^4]: Grahne, Gösta, and Jianfei Zhu.
 “Fast Algorithms for Frequent Itemset Mining Using FP-Trees.”
 IEEE Transactions on Knowledge and Data Engineering 17, no. 10 (October 2005): 1347–62. https://doi.org/10.1109/TKDE.2005.166.

+[^5]: Zaki, Mohammed, and Ching-Jui Hsiao.
+“CHARM: An Efficient Algorithm for Closed Itemset Mining.”
+In Proceedings of the 2002 SIAM International Conference on Data Mining (SDM), 457–73.
+Proceedings.
+Society for Industrial and Applied Mathematics, 2002. https://doi.org/10.1137/1.9781611972726.27.